Ncerzzk/esp-vtx/README.md

 `WLAN S: 764568, R: 420, E: 0, D: 0, % : 0 || FPS: 69, D: 450996 || D: 0, E: 0`\
 `WLAN S: 761616, R: 350, E: 0, D: 0, % : 0 || FPS: 69, D: 449347 || D: 0, E: 0`

-### Raspberry Pi ground station:
-- I use a Raspberry Pi 4 in a RasPad3 enclosure, but any HDMI display should work.
-Raspberry Pi 3 should work as well.
-- You need to use 2 TL-WN722N adapters connected to USB.
-Check the EZ-wifibroadcast wiki for more info about the hardware revision of these adapters and alternative adapters.
-Make sure you get the 2.4GHz ones, of course.
-NOTE: the adapters are critical, not all work in monitor mode!
-- If you only have one adapter or they are not called `wlan1` & `wlan2`, check the `main.cpp` file and change the names and number there:\
-	`rx_descriptor.interfaces = {"wlan1", "wlan2"};`\
-	`tx_descriptor.interface = "wlan1";`\
-	Eventually this should be command line driven.
-- The UI uses ImGui and is touch driven - but mouse should work as well
+### Ground Station:
+- Most Pi with hdmi(or other display) should work
+- At least one wifi adapter
 - Dependencies:
 	`sudo apt install libdrm-dev libgbm-dev libgles2-mesa-dev libpcap-dev libturbojpeg0-dev libts-dev libsdl2-dev libfreetype6-dev `
-- In the gs folder, execute `make -j4`
+- In the gs folder, execute `make`
 - Run `sudo -E DISPLAY=:0 ./gs`

 The GS can run both with X11 and without.
 However, to run it without GS you need to compile SDL2 yourself to add support for kmsdrm: